cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 Selected Cirrus CLI commands interact with the StateDB.

-The ``get-payloads`` command takes in query parameters to retrieve input payloads in bulk, returned as new line delimited JSON.
+The ``get-input-payloads`` command takes in query parameters to retrieve input payloads in bulk, returned as new line delimited JSON.

 Input query parameters are used as filters against the StateDB to retrieve